baykovr/AMT/README.md

 * approveAndDeleteResults.sh will approve all HITs and delete them from your account

 ## Part 2: Voting for the best character
 Turkers are asked to pick the best drawn character out of the results collected from Part 1.
-Detailed description of this process and how to use it is provided in the README of /boto_voting
+Detailed description of this process and how to use it is provided in the README of boto_voting

 ## Final Product: AMT
-Navigate to the font/ directory to download the final font: AMT.ttf Other Formats also available
+Navigate to the font/ directory to download the final font: AMT.ttf

+(Other Formats also available)